-The course grading will have three components: 1) two case assignments (will each count as 20% of your grade for the term); 2) class engagement (30%), including 20% for quizzes (dates TBD); and 3) final group project (30% of the term grade).
+The course grading will have three components: 1) two case assignments (will each count as 20% of your grade for the term); 2) class engagement (30%), including as much as 20% for quizzes (dates TBD); and 3) final group project (30% of the term grade).
 Students will prepare to discuss all cases, but only the two will be handed in.